-Child custody and parenting time arrangements are legal contracts that outline the amount of time that each parent will care for their child.
+Child custody and parenting time arrangements outline the amount of time that each parent will care for their child.
 These agreements vary greatly depending on the circumstances of the family at hand.

 Because these arrangements are legally binding, parents can better enforce them.
 If one parent is supposed to care for a child and regularly doesn’t do so, the custodial parent can bring them to court to fix the issue.
 These agreements hold both parents accountable and ensure that parents are contributing to their child’s well-being.

 Child custody arrangements deal with a child’s living situation.
-Custodial parents offer regular, permanent care to their children.
-Though they may not have the children with them all of the time, they have a regular and ongoing responsibility to provide long-term housing when the children are in their custody.
+Though parents may not have the children with them all of the time, they have a regular and ongoing responsibility to provide safe and healthy long-term housing when the children are in their care.

-Custody can be arranged several ways, including, but not limited to:
+Parenting time can be arranged several ways, including:

-Partial custody: Both parents are regularly responsible for the child’s living situation.
-The child goes back and forth between the two parents.
+Partial custody: When both parents are regularly responsible for the child’s living situation and the child goes back and forth between the two parents.
 Some common schedules include one week with one parent and one with the other, weekdays with one parent and weekends and holidays with the other, etc.

-In some scenarios, a parent is not fit for custody of their children.
+In some scenarios, a parent is not fit to care for their children.
 This can happen for many reasons, including:

-It’s important to understand that modifications can be made to your child custody agreements; they do not need to be permanent.
-If something significant changes, the court may agree to make changes to your custody arrangement.
-For example, if a parent is unable to have custody because of an alcohol problem, they may seek a modification after going to rehabilitation and making progress with their sobriety.
-Similarly, if a parent moves or gets a new job, their custody may be reduced if the change is drastic enough.
+It’s important to understand that modifications can be made to your allocation of parental responsibility order; they do not need to be permanent.
+If something significant changes, the court or the other parent may agree to make changes to your parenting arrangements.
+For example, if a parent is seeking to move to a new state, they may seek modification.

 Our firm has decades of combined experience in the family law sector.
 We are poised to help your family create a new arrangement that works for all involved while supporting the health and wellness of your children.
 Though the process may be difficult, many families find peace in the end result.